monocongo/climate_indices/docs/index.rst

-The above command will compute PET (potential evapotranspiration) using the Thornthwaite method from an input temperature dataset (in this case, the reduced resolution nClimGrid temperature dataset provided as an example input).
+The above command will compute PET (potential evapotranspiration) using the Thornthwaite method from an input temperature dataset (in this case, the reduced resolution nClimGrid temperature dataset provided in the example inputs directory).
 The input dataset is monthly data and the calibration period used will be Jan.
 1951 through Dec.
 2010.
 The output file will be `<out_dir>/nclimgrid_lowres_pet.nc`.

 SPI daily
 """"""""""